Are you an advisor? Go to Unbiased Pro

 However, it will depend on your age at retirement and spending needs as a retiree.

-Assuming a 6% average annual return before taxes and 22% tax rate, the table below shows how long $900k could last under different yearly spending:
+Assuming a 6% average annual return before taxes and a 22% tax rate, the table below shows how long $900k could last under different yearly spending:

 Can I retire on $900k plus Social Security?